 The ultimate guide to making your WordPress site load faster (image optimization, plugin bloat + Google PageSpeed)

 It’s absolutely essential to have a fast site.
-Nearly half of web users expect a site to load within two seconds – and they’ll abandon a site that isn’t loaded within three seconds (source, see also this detailed study).
+Nearly half of web users expect a site to load within two seconds – and they’ll abandon a site that isn’t loaded within three seconds (see this detailed study).

 This sounds like brutal behaviour, but it’s the reality; users aren’t sat whilst your site loads with a stopwatch, ready to stop and do something else, but if your site isn’t loading promptly, they are ready to tab over to another site or head back to Google and load up a competitor.